josephbergevin/codebook-md/README.md

 Support for workspace, user, and folder-level configurations

-### Permalinks
+### File Link Hover
-Permalinks in markdown that point to the current repository or workspace work as they do in GitHub, only locally.
+File links detected in markdown code blocks can be hovered over to view the contents of the file.
+- Line Numbers: If a line number is specified, the file will be previewed at that line.
+- Line Range: If a line range is specified, the file will be previewed from the start line to the end line.

 ### Output Configuration
 Output from executed code blocks can be configured in the following ways:
+- Below the code block
-- In the output panel at the bottom of the editor
+- In the output panel at the bottom of the editor (coming soon)
-- In a new tab
+- In a new tab (coming soon)
-- In a file location specified in the settings
+- In a file location specified in the settings (coming soon)